Behind all dancers who believe in themselves are teachers who believed in them first.

 From 2003-2013, Ms. Bennett was the director of the School of Oregon Ballet Theatre under the artistic directorship of Christopher Stowell.
 Her responsibilities included establishing and overseeing the school curriculum for the school as well as training teachers, managing the apprentice and pre-professional programs, selecting the repertoire for the annual school performance and the apprentice outreach performances.
 In addition, Ms. Bennett taught all levels including pre-ballet and company class.
 Under Ms. Bennett’s directorship, students went to join professional companies and schools such as Tulsa Ballet Theatre, Ballet Austin, Les Ballet de Monte Carlo, San Francisco Ballet, Nevada Ballet Theatre, Oregon Ballet Theatre, The Joffrey Ballet, Northern Ballet, and Pacific Northwest Ballet.

-Most recently, Ms. Bennet served as a faculty member of San Francisco Ballet, managing curriculum and teaching levels 1-8.
+Most recently, Ms. Bennett served as a faculty member of San Francisco Ballet, managing curriculum and teaching levels 1-8.
 She has also been a guest teacher on the faculty of Central Pennsylvania Youth Ballet, working with all levels.
-She currently resides in Raleigh, North Carolina.

 Marc Spielberger: Ballet